Nutrition and Oral Health for Seniors

 Dentures for Seniors

-We’ve covered a lot on why oral health is so important for older adults, but let’s switch gears back to address dentures for seniors.
+We’ve covered a lot on why nutrition and oral health is so important for older adults, but let’s switch gears back to address dentures for seniors.
 We are going to take a moment to cover the different types of dental prostheses and how dentures can affect eating.

 Sometimes seniors, frustrated by the cost and time of proper dental treatment, may just want to remove all their teeth and get dentures.
 It may seem like an easier and more affordable fix, but it is neither.